Amit Sharma (director)

-Amit Ravindernath Sharma is an Indian director and producer working predominantly as a director of television commercials.

-In feature films, he is best known for the 2018 film Badhaai Ho, which was one of the highest grossing Bollywood films of 2018, having earned ₹220.34 crore ($31 million) as of December 2018.
+Amit Ravindernath Sharma (born 13 April 1978) is an Indian film and advertisement director and producer.
+In feature films, he is best known for producing and directing the 2018 National-award winning film Badhaai Ho, which was one of the highest grossing Bollywood films of 2018, having earned ₹220.34 crore ($31 million) as of December 2018.

 Biography

 Early life and career

-Sharma was born in Delhi, India to parents who worked for the government.
+Sharma was born in Delhi, India, to parents who worked for the government.
 While still in school, he connected with film director Pradeep Sarkar, and was invited to shoot an advert in Manali.
 After graduating, he worked with Sarkar for six years before moving to Mumbai in 2001.

 Two years later, he left the tutorship of Sarkar, and in 2004 he set up his own company, Chrome Pictures, with Aleya Sen and Hemant Bhandari.
 Later that year, he was offered an assistant role on Sarkar's film, Parineeta, which he turned down.

 Advertising

-Between 2005 and 2015, Sharma directed over 900 advertisements, including those for Google, Coca-Cola and Amazon.
+Between 2004 and 2024, Sharma has produced and directed over 6000 advertisements, including those for Google, Coca-Cola and Amazon.

 In 2011, he directed an advert entitled 'The Silent National Anthem' featured deaf and mute 'singing' the Jana Gana Mana through sign language, and won a silver award at the Cannes Lions International Festival of Creativity.
 A 2013 advert for Lifebuoy focused on hygiene in Indian villages, and won Gold at the Spikes Asia awards later that year.

-The most well-known advert he directed is perhaps the Google Reunion advert from November 2013, which told the fictional story about the reunion of two elderly men, one from India and one from Pakistan, who were childhood friends but were separated as children during the Partition of India.
+The best-known advert he directed is perhaps the Google Reunion advert from November 2013, which told the fictional story about the reunion of two elderly men, one from India and one from Pakistan, who were childhood friends but were separated as children during the Partition of India.
 The ad had a strong impact in both countries, leading to hopes that travel restrictions between the two countries might be eased, and the video garnered over 1.6 million views on YouTube before debuting on television.

 His work during this time was described by The Economic Times as a "contemporary greatest hits of Indian advertising".